Thinking of ML from a product development perspective

-In any ML product development “feedback by learning” is important.
-Openness to change and trying to reduce error is important to make a successful ML product.
+In any Machine Learning product development “feedback by learning” is important.
+Openness to change and trying to reduce error is important to make a successful Machine Learning product.
 Being open to alter and modify the algorithms can enable machines to learn about its progress and help learn its behavior, and incorporate corrections immediately into all future analyses.
 This type of feedback learning can also allow for correction in previous analyses to meet customer demands.

 Challenges in developing an ML product

 Making a product successful is not easy.
-An ML product will have double the challenges than the normal ones.
+A Machine Learning product will have double the challenges than the normal ones.
 Those challenges include:

 - Availability of data.